isaacnmm/pestpolicy-hugo2XX/content/posts/best-undercoat-paint/index.md

 Thinning it to 20 % will still be ideal for smooth flow while still offering maximized protection on your surface.
 It also does an amazing job of reducing noise and making your car soundproof.
 It is important to also note that there is no asbestos contained in the undercoat paint.
 It is affordable and very economical and gives you back the value for your money.

+Pros:
+- Reduces noise
+- Affordable
-Pros: - Reduces noise - Affordable - Enhances proper bonding - Easy to apply - Good coverage
+- Enhances proper bonding
+- Easy to apply
+- Good coverage

+Cons:
-Cons: - Takes long to dry
+- Takes long to dry

-> See Also: > Sander for Wood Trim

 ###  [6.
 3M Undercoating Paint (08881), 16 oz.](https://www.amazon.com/dp/B0002NUO5Q/?tag=p-policy-20)